pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 To configure the parameters in the backingservices.yaml file, download the file in the charts/backingservices folder, edit it with a text editor, and then save it to your local system using the same filename.

+Configure the following parameters so the backingservices.yaml Helm chart matches your Elastic resources in these areas:

+- Your docker registry credentials.

+- Your deployment name with which the deployment appends the names of your SRS pods.

+- Your Pega-provided SRS Docker image in the repository to which you pushed the image.

+- Your choice to enable either:

+  - An ElasticSearch service that is defined at [Elasticsearch Helm Chart](https://github.com/elastic/helm-charts/tree/master/elasticsearch) which the SRS provides to your deployment.
+  - Your Elasticsearch cluster for which you specify the required authentication details.

+- And additional, supported environmental variables for Elasticsearch basic authentication.

+- Three additional parameters that elasticSearch recommends for OpenShift deployments.

 1. To download the backingservices.yaml Helm chart to the \<local filepath>\openshift-demo, enter:

    `$ helm inspect values pega/backingservices > <local filepath>/openshift-demo/backingservices.yaml`